Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature

-In this subcase we see that $\mathcal{O}$ must be diffeomorphic to some $\mathbb{S}^n// \langle\Gamma, \hat{\sigma} \rangle \setminus \bar{B}$.
-(Compare p.
-49 in \cite{CTZ}.)
-If we further assume that $\Gamma$ is trivial, the existence of the diffeomorphism $F$ in the conclusion follows from a surgery argument as in the proof of Proposition 6.17 in \cite{B19} and Subcase 2 below (in fact it is easier compared to Subcase 2 below), and is omitted.
+With the help of Claim 1, the existence of the diffeomorphism $F$ for the $\mathbb{R}P^n \setminus \bar{B}$ case in the conclusion of this proposition follows from a surgery argument as in the proof of Proposition 6.17 in \cite{B19} and Subcase 2 below (in fact it is slightly easier compared to Subcase 2 below), and is omitted.